 Loyola University Maryland is committed to promoting the health and safety of its campus community through a program of alcohol education and the implementation of relevant policies.
 The university enforces all Maryland laws regarding the possession, use, and sale of alcoholic beverages, including those prohibiting the consumption of alcoholic beverages by persons under the age of 21 on campus and at university sponsored activities.
-The university

 Drug and alcohol policies for faculty, staff and administrators are contained in the Drug and Alcohol Policies, Health Information, Services and Benefits document issued annually to all Faculty, Staff and Administrators.
 The University will impose disciplinary sanctions on violations of the institutions drug, alcohol and weapons procession policies.